 - Get an original copy of the ground plan.
 This is important because even the best photocopier will alter the exact measurements, and you want to be as precise as possible. - Identify the most important elements to be marked. - Use a scale rule to measure out the dimensions of your set and the locations of key points in advance.
 This will make the process go faster. - Plan to have your ASMs help with this task.
-It will make the job go faster, and help them become familiar with the space. - Obtain the following supplies from the scene shop: - O White/black paint (depending on the current floor color) brushes & lining sticks, or - O Spike tape from the SM Supervisor if this is your method - o Tape measures - o Chalk line
+It will make the job go faster, and help them become familiar with the space. - Obtain the following supplies: - O Several colors of Spike tape from the SM Supervisor - Tape measures